 Serving Punta Gorda - Port Charlotte - North Port - Englewood

-RITA DANTONA is a Punta Gorda real estate agent specializing in the marketing of residential real estate listings in Punta Gorda - Port Charlotte - North Port - Englewood and surrounding Florida cities.
+Hello.
+My name is RITA DANTONA.
+I am a Re/Max Anchor Realty real estate agent specializing in the listing and marketing of homes for sale in Punta Gorda, Port Charlotte, North Port, Englewood and surrounding Florida cities.

 Real Estate News

 The national eviction ban could have a long-term impact on mom-and-pop investors.
 If the financial hit from non-paying tenants forces them to sell their investment homes, it could boost the size of institutional investors who generally have deeper pockets to weather financial losses. [...]